Lighthouse History: Surfmen of Lifesaving Stations

 Wood Island (Jerry's Point) Life Saving Station in Kittery, Maine

-Wood Island (Jerry’s Point) Life-Saving Station in Kittery, Maine.
-Currently Under Restoration.
+Wood Island (Jerry’s Point) Life-Saving Station in Kittery, Maine, before restoration.

 Life-Saving stations, also called surf stations, were built five to ten miles apart from a nearby lighthouse.
 Where the lighthouse keepers and their assistants were only allowed to attempt rescues near the proximity of the lighthouse, lifesaving stations covered a much more vast area.
 They could assist a more significant number of distressed survivors on a wreck a distance from the shore.